French Fries & Ketchup

 “No, just French Fries & Ketchup.”

 Awkwardly, I reached for my wallet that wasn’t there.
-I looked to My Lady as she delicately searched the glove compartment for some change that wasn’t there, too.
+More awkwardly, I looked on as Nadine searched the glove compartment for some change that wasn’t there, too.

-Her eyes drifted elegantly into mine, and the mandatory litany silently stretched out between us.
+Her eyes drifted ruefully into mine and the mandatory litany of husband and wife silently stretched out between us.

 “No money,” I said like a station break.

-I turned my head as a girl with sandy hair and a cathode stare leaned out the little window.
+I turned my head to see a girl with sandy hair and a cathode stare lean out the little window.

 “Thirty-two cents,” she said.